-Upon discovering the event, Horizon Actuarial moved quickly to investigate and respond to the incident, assess the security of Horizon Actuarial systems, and notify potentially affected individuals.
-Horizon Actuarial is also evaluating and implementing additional safeguards and providing additional training for its employees.
-Horizon Actuarial is providing access to credit monitoring services and identity theft and fraud support services for 12 months, through Kroll, LLC, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, AMPM moved quickly to investigate and respond to the incident, assess the security of AMPM systems, and identify potentially affected healthcare providers and individuals.
+Further, AMPM promptly notified federal law enforcement regarding this event.
+AMPM is also reviewing and enhancing its existing policies and procedures relating to data protection and security, implementing additional security measures and safeguards to protect against this type of event in the future, and also providing additional training to employees.
+Additionally, as an added measure, AMPM is also providing access to credit monitoring services for twelve (12) months through Kroll to individuals whose Social Security number, driver's license number or state identification equivalent, passport number, or other government-issued identification number was potentially affected by this incident, at no cost to these individuals.
+Moreover, at the direction of the Notifying Entities, AMPM is notifying other relevant state and federal regulatory authorities, as required.

-Additionally, Horizon Actuarial is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Horizon Actuarial is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, AMPM is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.